appernetic/appernetic-hugo-project/content/post/appernetic-theme-showcase-gallery.md

 ***The theme showcase gallery is ready!
 Now you can browse the gallery and install a theme just by clicking on it.
 This is the themes listed at [Hugo Theme Showcase][2].***

 ## Aggregated meta information
 We automatically aggregate and build a JSON file each week that contains the extracted meta information from each of the 86 themes.

-We also check if each theme has an exampleSite folder and a config.toml file and if they have we give them a star in the frontend.
+I also check if each theme has an exampleSite folder and a config.toml file and if they have we give them a star in the frontend.

 Everything is served as a JSON file from a REST API endpoint, then we have Angular mangling the arrays and objects to make them look intelligible to us humans.

 If you are not the most patient type of person, avoid themes that have no star, they  need some extra attention to get your website working.